eCommerce + ERP: Better Together

 Many ERP systems have a built-in tax engine that is used for sales that happen within the eCommerce platform.
 Some also build in special tax rates and exemptions for particular customers.
 This is especially common for wholesale customers who may, depending on their supply chain, be eligible for refunds of some value-added taxes (VAT).

 When you integrate eCommerce with ERP, you can apply tax rates and customer-specific rules from your existing ERP tax engine to your eCommerce sales.

 You store tax information in only one place, which eliminates the need to synchronize data and improves compliance with local and regional regulations.
 It also helps ensure that your customers pay the taxes they owe— and no more.

-Discover how Magento Commerce connects with ERP and other business critical systems!
+Discover how Adobe Commerce (Magento) connects with ERP and other business critical systems!